 Even though the 2nd Arrondissement (sometimes called the Bourse) is the smallest of Paris's 20 districts and overlooked by many guidebooks, it actually packs lots of interesting things to do and see into its small size.

 Look for "covered passage" shopping arcades in Paris, fashion and jewelry showrooms, popular pedestrian-only market streets, and several fascinating historic sites.

-The portion of the 2nd district lying west of Avenue de l'Opéra is where you'll find glitzy boutiques, upscale restaurants, and 4- and 5-star hotels including the renowned Park Hyatt Paris Vendôme, thanks to jewelry emporiums and designer boutiques along Rue de la Paix plus the well-heeled crowds drawn to the Paris Opera House located just steps away in the 9th district and to the glittering Place Vendôme in the 1st.
+West of Avenue de l'Opéra is the 2nd arrondissement's most glamorous neighborhood where you'll find glitzy designer boutiques, upscale restaurants, and 4- and 5-star hotels including the renowned Park Hyatt Paris Vendôme, thanks to the well-heeled crowds drawn to the world-famous jewelry emporiums along Rue de la Paix, the Paris Opera House just steps away in the 9th district, and the glittering Place Vendôme in the 1st.

-In the 2nd district's middle swath, you can explore the city's largest concentration of 19th century historic glass-roofed arcades (precursors to our modern indoor shopping malls), dine in the popular Asian restaurants along Rue Sainte-Anne, and buy cheese, wine, and baguettes in the wonderful pedestrian-only Rue Montorgueil market street - or claim a table and order a platter of fresh oysters.
-The majestic Palais Brogniart, the former Paris stock exchange, gives this neighborhood its name: "Bourse."
+The Bourse neighborhood, named after the former Paris stock exchange once located in the majestic Palais Brogniart, occupies the 2nd district's middle swath.
+This is where you can explore the city's largest concentration of 19th century historic glass-roofed arcades (precursors to our modern indoor shopping malls), dine in the popular Asian restaurants along Rue Sainte-Anne, and buy cheese, wine, and baguettes in the wonderful pedestrian-only Rue Montorgueil market street - or claim a table and order a glass of wine and a platter of fresh oysters.

 Our guide gives you a taste of the fascinating attractions and areas to explore here - and you're sure to find a lot more to love in this rapidly changing district.